matthijscox/Blog/pages/2022-07-30-embedding.md

 @def published = Date(2022, 07, 30)
 @def hascode = true
-@def title = "Advanced Julia: Embedding in C"
+@def title = "Advanced Julia: Embedding in C++"
 @def authors = """Matthijs"""
-@def rss = "Embedding Julia in C the hard way"
+@def rss = "Embedding Julia in C++ the hard way"
 @def tags = ["julia", "code"]

-# Advanced Julia: Embedding in C
+# Advanced Julia: Embedding in C/C++

 Embedding compiled Julia libraries inside a foreign environment with a C-callable interface is an advanced topic on the border of my expertise.
 It's heavily underdocumented and non-trivial, I'll try to explain what I know.

 Some fundamentals are explained in the [Embedding section](https://docs.julialang.org/en/v1/manual/embedding/) in the Julia manual.
 For the datatypes that can be passed between C and Julia, see [calling-c-and-fortran-code](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).

+I will make things hard for myself and compile on Windows.
+Also note that I am using c++ instead of c, while the interface with the Julia library is actually c.

-## Compiling C
+## Compiling C++

-I will compile C on Windows.
+I will compile C++ on Windows.
 It's notoriously difficult on Windows to find the right compiler.
 I got burned once on some generic MinGW compiler, creating all kinds of wrong string conversions, took us days to find out.
 So far the MinGW x86_64-8.1.0-posix-seh-rt_v6-rev0 is working fine on my personal system.
 You can also use the [Microsoft Visual C++ compiler tools](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170), you can download the command line tools separate from the Visual Studio IDE.
 Make sure the right tool is added to your windows path.
 Use `where g++` or `where gcc` to find out which one you are using.

-Now I am going to be weird and actually use c++, because I want to use more modern libraries like iostream.
-In it's essence c++ is just c with classes.

 Let's start at the real basics.
 So make a file called example.cpp.
 ```c++